Basij: Duties and activities

 The Ashura Brigades were created in 1993.
 These Islamic brigades were made up of both Revolutionary Guards and the Basij and by 1998 numbered 17,000.

 According to Golkar, the Basij are used to spread the state's ideology, serve as propaganda machine in political campaigns, justify clerical rule, protect politicians, and enforce Islamic morality and rules.
 They are part of the Islamic Republic's of Iran's overall avowed plan to have millions of informers.
 The Basiji also undermine dissent; for instance, they play a key role in suppressing uprisings and demonstrations.

-Benefits and profile of members
+Basij are present at every Iranian university to monitor morality (primarily dress) and behaviour.
+(In part this is because Universities and other places of post-secondary education are where Iranian males and females "meet for the first time in a mixed educational environment").